-The SEC is required to conduct a study to determine how it could reduce the burden of complying with Section 404(b) for companies whose market capitalization is between US\$75 million and US\$250 million for the relevant reporting period.
-The SEC must deliver a report to Congress not later than nine months after enactment.
+The SEC is required to conduct a study to determine how it could reduce the burden of complying with Section 404(b) for companies whose market capitalization is between US \$75 million and \$250 million for the relevant reporting period.
+The SEC must deliver a report to Congress not later April 21, 2011.